Quarantine pests

 Distribution

-The disease is spread over large parts of Europe and USA.
-In Sweden, we have only detected a few cases of Phytophtora ramorum on Rhododendron purchased from other EU Member States.
+The disease is widespread in many parts of Europe and the United States.
+In Sweden, Phytophthora ramorum has only been confirmed in a few isolated cases on rhododendrons imported from other EU countries.

 How it spreads

-Long-distance spread takes place through trade with special ornamental plants such as Rhododendron and Viburnum from countries where the fungus exists.
-Trade with bark, timber and soil from infected areas can also spread Phytophthora ramorum.
+Long-distance spread occurs through trade in ornamental plants such as Rhododendron and Viburnum from countries where the pathogen is present.
+Trade in bark, timber, and soil from infected areas can also spread Phytophthora ramorum.

 If you suspect an infestation by Phytophthora ramorum

-If you suspect an infestation by Phytophthora ramorum you must notify the Swedish Board of Agriculture.
+If you suspect an outbreak of ramorum blight (Phytophthora ramorum), you must notify the Swedish Board of Agriculture.

 The plum curculio (Conotrachelus nenuphar)

-The plum curculio is a weevil which infests rose family plants, such as roses, apples, plums, cherries and pears.
-The weevil has also been found on plants of the currant family and the blueberry family.
+The plum curculio is a weevil that attacks plants in the rose family, such as roses, apples, plums, cherries, and pears.
+The weevil has also been found on plants in the currant and blueberry family.

-Adult individuals are approximately 7 millimetres long with a snout and reddish-brown shell with black granular markings.
-If the weevil is disturbed, it pretends to be dead and falls to the ground.
+Adult individuals are about 7 millimeters long, with a snout and reddish-brown elytra marked with black, bumpy spots.
+When disturbed, the weevil plays dead and drops to the ground.

 Symptoms